Huskyninja/Sherpa-v2-GForm/readme.txt

 So make sure when creating your form that you use the correct form field types for the Sherpa field mapping.

-Sherpa Field Mapping Information

-Below is a table of how fields map with this add on.
-Please refer to your Sherpa documentation for more information.

 For more information on field mapping, see the Sherpa v2 GForm plugin page under Forms in the Admin Console.

 == Changelog ==